Decay and non-decay for the massless Vlasov equation on subextremal and extremal Reissner-Nordstr\"om black holes: Decay for massless Vlasov on extremal Reissner--Nordstr om

-We can now prove Theorem~\ref{maintheoremERNprecise} by taking full advantage of the estimates established in the sections above.
-The proof will proceed in an entirely similar fashion to that of Theorem~\ref{maintheorem_precise} for the subextremal case.

-\begin{proof}[Proof of Theorem~\ref{maintheoremERNprecise}] Like in the proof of Theorem~\ref{maintheorem_precise} we parametrise the null-cone $\mathcal{P}$ using $(t^*,r)$-coordinates by expressing the $p^{t^*}$-coordinate as a function of the remaining ones.
+\begin{proof}[Proof of Theorem~\ref{maintheoremERNprecise}] Like in the proof of Theorem~\ref{maintheorem_precise}, we parameterise $\mathcal{P}$ using $(t^*,r)$-coordinates by expressing the $p^{t^*}$-coordinate as a function of the remaining ones.
 If we introduce spherical coordinates on the sphere $\sphere$ the null-cone is then explicitly parametrised by $(t^*,r,\theta,\phi,p^r,p^\theta,p^\phi)$.
-According to equation~\eqref{dmu_first_comp_schw} the induced volume form on each fibre $\mathcal{P}_x$ then takes the form
+According to equation~\eqref{dmu_first_comp_schw} the induced volume form on each fibre of the mass-shell $\mathcal{P}_x$ then takes the form

 By Proposition~\ref{psupport_propERN} we know that analogously to the Schwarzschild case